zowe/docs-site/docs/user-guide/cli-install-configure-zosmf-security.md

 ## Configuring z/OS REST services SAF security

-A security administrator must configure security to allow z/OSMF System Authorization Facility (SAF) access to the resources that Zowe client-side components **(Is "Zowe client-side components" correct?)** require.
-Zowe client-side components **(Is "Zowe client-side components" correct?)** use REST endpoints that are associated with each z/OSMF REST API.
-After you complete all z/OSMF and z/OSMF cloud provisioning configurations, you can test your connection to z/OSMF to verify that your Zowe client-side components **(Is "Zowe client-side components" correct?)** can communicate with z/OS systems.
+A security administrator must configure security to allow z/OSMF System Authorization Facility (SAF) access to the resources that Zowe client-side components require.
+Zowe client-side components use REST endpoints that are associated with each z/OSMF REST API.
+After you complete all z/OSMF and z/OSMF cloud provisioning configurations, you can test your connection to z/OSMF to verify that your Zowe client-side components can communicate with z/OS systems.

 :::caution

-Before you allow users to issue z/OS console commands with Zowe client-side components **(Is "Zowe client-side components" correct?)**, security administrators should ensure that they provide access to commands that are appropriate for their organization.
+Before you allow users to issue z/OS console commands with Zowe client-side components, security administrators should ensure that they provide access to commands that are appropriate for their organization.

 :::